 509 Beacon was shown as vacant in the 1941-1944 City Directories.

-By 1944, 509 Beacon was owned by real estate dealer Benjamin Lipsky.
+On April 28, 1944, the property was acquired from Howard Cosgrove by real estate dealer Benjamin Lipsky.
 In May of 1944, he applied for (and subsequently received) permission to remodel the house, and in April pf 1945, he filed for (and subsequently received) permission to do further remodeling and convert the property into a lodging house.

 In 1949, Mary D’Amore married Sidney Paul Dobrov, a grocer.
 After their marriage they moved to 304 Commonwealth.
 In April of 1951, Josephine D’Amore purchased 304 Commonwealth and the Dobrov’s operated it as a lodging house.